 If I had a dollar for every question that comes in about why I don’t wear dresses or skirts, I could retire to the French Riviera.
 I’m exaggerating slightly, but I do get asked about wearing dresses very often.

 I distinctly remember the announcement over the loudspeakers in eighth grade, “Girls are now allowed to wear pants to school.”
 I was thrilled because the previous rules forced me to fit into a garment not made for my body.
-Even at thirteen years old, I knew I looked frumpy in almost every style of skirt or dress unless they stopped at mid-thigh.
+Even at thirteen years old, I knew I looked frumpy in almost every skirt or dress style unless they stopped at mid-thigh.
 (Not today!)

 Wide-leg pants, gauchos, or culottes are a “dress” compromise for women built like me.
 When your top half is a size ten on a good day, and your bottom half is a size four on that same day, a dress will only succeed in making you look like you are wearing a tent.